Tenant ending a tenancy

 Refer to the notices section for how and when to issue notices.

-Tenants can can get advice from Tenancy WA at a cost of $40, which can be waived for people with low income or other hardship.
+Tenants can get advice from Circle Green Community Legal (the new home of Tenancy WA) at a cost of $40, which can be waived for people with low income or other hardship.
+Complete their online legal assistance request form or call (08) 6148 3636 or for country callers 1800 621 888.